A-T24/JobPortal/README.md

 # JobPortal
-you can get preview of website by clicking on this link https://arun0041.github.io/JOB-Portal-Project-/ This is an online job portal website implemented using HTML,CSS,Javascript with the help of bootstrap and jquery.
+This is an online job portal website implemented using HTML,CSS,Javascript with the help of bootstrap and jquery.

 ## Functionalities
   * A disjointed Login and Signup methods for Users and Recruiters.